syahanwar/SES-Cloud-Homework/readme.md

 Inside your public repository.
 It must contain

-1. URL to access your deployed website for question 1
+1. URL to access your deployed website for module 1
-2. Architecture diagram for question 1
+2. Architecture diagram for module 1
-3. Dockerfile for question 3
-4. Architecture diagram for question 4  of the homework
+3. Architecture diagram for module 2